John Scales Avery

-John Scales Avery (born in 1933) is a theoretical chemist noted for his research publications in quantum chemistry, thermodynamics, evolution, and history of science.
-Since the early 1990s, Avery has been an active world peace activist.
+John Scales Avery (May 26, 1933 – January 4, 2024) was an American theoretical chemist noted for his research publications in quantum chemistry, thermodynamics, evolution, and history of science.
+Since the early 1990s, Avery had been an active world peace activist.
 During these years, he was part of a group associated with the Pugwash Conferences on Science and World Affairs.
 In 1995, this group received the Nobel Peace Prize for their efforts.
-Presently, he is an Associate Professor in quantum chemistry at the University of Copenhagen.
-His 2003 book Information Theory and Evolution set forth the view that the phenomenon of life, including its origin and evolution, that including human cultural evolution, has it background situated over thermodynamics, statistical mechanics, and information theory.
+He was an Associate Professor in quantum chemistry at the University of Copenhagen.
+His 2003 book Information Theory and Evolution set forth the view that the phenomenon of life, including its origin and evolution, including human cultural evolution, has its background situated over thermodynamics, statistical mechanics, and information theory.
+Avery died on January 4, 2024, at the age of 90.

 Early life

-Avery was born in Lebanon to American parents.
+Avery was born in Lebanon on May 26, 1933, to American parents.
 Avery's parents were both born in the United States, in the state of Michigan, where they studied at the University of Michigan.
 His father studied medicine while his mother studied bacteriology.
 After graduation, his parents did research together at the Marine Biological Laboratory in Woods Hole, Massachusetts.
 Later, his father did research in a borderline area between physics and medicine with Arthur Holly Compton, discoverer of the "Compton effect", at the University of Chicago.

 In 1926, his father moved the family to Beirut, where his father worked as a professor of anatomy at the American University of Beirut.
 The family stayed in Beirut until the start of World War II.
 It was during these tumultuous years that John Scales Avery was born.